Hi, I’m Benjamin

 I use Github to manage codebases—it integrates fantastically with Netlify.

 There are a bunch of good client facing content managment tools.
-I’ve found Foresty.io to be a good option for most.
+I’ve worked with Foresty.io and sanity.io.

 JAMstack is cool, but I like Wordpress too.
 I’m not a PHP whiz, but I’m a champ at using it for templating Wordpress themes.